 John Moreau Maxwell, Sr. - 1884 - 1938

 Maxwell, son of South Carolina State Senator Henry Johnson Maxwell and Martha Louisa Dibble Maxwell, owned and operated Maxwell’s Staple and Fancy Groceries at 189-191 East Russell Street in Orangeburg from 1904 until his death in 1938.
-The Maxwell store employed eleven full-time and several part-time workers, and was considered among the finest in the state according to Asa H. Gordon in Sketches of Negro Life and History in South Carolina.
+The Maxwell store employed eleven full-time and several part-time workers and was considered among the finest in the state according to Asa H. Gordon in Sketches of Negro Life and History in South Carolina.
 After his death the store was operated until 1951 by several of his surviving children, however, it is no longer standing.

 Reverend Abram Middleton - 1827 - 1901

 Rev. Abram Middleton lived a remarkable life as a businessman, Methodist minister, statesman and father.
-Although he was born into slavery in Charleston in 1827, he became literate and hired-out his skills as a master carpenter and contractor before he gained his freedom at the end of the Civil War.
-He then purchased property in Midway, SC and built a home for his family there and served two terms as school superintendent in the Barnwell District.
+Although he was born into slavery in Charleston in 1827, he became literate and hired out his skills as a master carpenter and contractor before he gained his freedom at the end of the Civil War.
+He then purchased the property in Midway, SC and built a home for his family there and served two terms as school superintendent in the Barnwell District.
 He was enrolled in the state militia.
-Middleton was a delegate to the 1868 South Carolina Constitutional Convention in Charleston, and became one of the founding Trustees of Claflin University when it was formed in 1869 in Orangeburg, SC.
-The Rev. Middleton built 28 churches, gave one and bought one for the South Carolina Methodist Episcopal Church Conference (now know as the United Methodist).
+Middleton was a delegate to the 1868 South Carolina Constitutional Convention in Charleston and became one of the founding Trustees of Claflin University when it was formed in 1869 in Orangeburg, SC.
+The Rev. Middleton built 28 churches, gave one and bought one for the South Carolina Methodist Episcopal Church Conference (now known as the United Methodist).
 His son, Nathaniel Hill Middleton, born before the Civil War, was one of the first two graduates of Claflin University and became a medical doctor.
-A grandson, Earl M. Middleton, trained as one of the famed Tuskeegee Airmen and served in the South Carolina Legislature for ten years while owning a real estate and insurance businesses which is still thriving in Orangeburg.
+A grandson, Earl M. Middleton, trained as one of the famed Tuskeegee Airmen and served in the South Carolina Legislature for ten years while owning a real estate and insurance business that is still thriving in Orangeburg.

 The Rev. Middleton was stricken by death “at his post” in the pulpit preaching the gospel.
 The next Minutes of the SC Annual Conference of the Methodist Episcopal Church noted in his memorial that, “He died poor in this world’s goods, but enormously rich in that inheritance that is incorruptible, undefiled and that fadeth not away.
 His legacy to the Conference and to his family is a stainless record, a pure life.”